Terminology #

 - Behavior: Memory Management and Safety.
 C#

-intoperations in a defaultuncheckedcontext will overflow (Wrap around) without error unless explicitly placed in acheckedblock.
-Swift, by default, acts like acheckedcontext; overflow causes a Runtime Error.
-To allow overflow like C#’s default behavior, Swift requires specific overflow operators like&+,&-,&*.
+intoperations in a defaultuncheckedcontext will overflow (Wrap around), unless you explicitly place them in acheckedblock.
+Swift is effectivelycheckedby default; overflow causes a Runtime Error.
+To allow overflow like the C# default, Swift requires the use of overflow operators like&+,&-,&*.

 Remainder Operator #